azweb76/artifactory-retention/README.md

 |repo|string|required.
 Artifactory repository to scan|
 |whatif|flag|default false. don't actually delete, show log as if deleting|
 |verbose|flag (multiple)|default 0. show detailed logs|

+## Running in Kubernetes
+To run in a Kubernetes cluster, follow these steps:

+* Create a cicd namespace (To use your own, make sure you update the kube-pod.yaml file with that namespace).
+* Create a secret named artifactory-user in the cicd namespace with `artifactory-username` and `artifactory-password` keys containing the username/password to delete artifacts in your repo.
+* Copy and modify [kube-pod.yaml](kube-pod.yaml) to include your Artifactory URL (ART_URL) and Artifactory repository (ART_REPO).
+Additional options can be set in this file.
+* Run `kubectl create -f kube-pod.yaml`.

+> NOTE: Ensure the secret and pod exist in the same namespace (default for kube-pod is cicd).